ViscousTests/website/content/docs/health-and-longevity/health-behavior-change-pitfalls.md

 For me at least, but I expect for everyone, different strategies work way better or worse than others depending on lots of factors, **many impossible to fully understand**.
+I wont try to enumerate them here, and knowing what they are isn't even necessarily important to proceed.

 Therefore, it's likely that if instead of reacting as in step (4), going back to step (2) right away - or spending more time at step (2) in the first place -